mcosovic/JuliaGrid.jl/docs/src/manual/acPowerFlow.md

 ```

 !!! tip "Tip"
-    By default, the user activates LU factorization to solve the system of linear equations within each iteration of the Newton-Raphson method.
-However, users can specifically opt for the `QR` factorization method:
+    By default, the user activates `LU` factorization to solve the system of linear equations within each iteration of the Newton-Raphson method.
+Users may also choose the `QR` or `KLU` factorization methods explicitly:
     ```julia DCPowerFlowSolution
-    analysis = newtonRaphson(system, QR)
+    analysis = newtonRaphson(system, KLU)
     ```
-    The capability to change the factorization method is exclusively available for the Newton-Raphson and fast Newton-Raphson methods.
+    The `KLU` method, based on the Gilbert-Peierls algorithm, can considerably speed up power flow computations [davisklu](@cite).
+This option to select a factorization method is available only for the Newton-Raphson and fast Newton-Raphson methods.

 This function sets up the desired method for an iterative process based on two functions: [`mismatch!`](@ref mismatch!(::AcPowerFlow{NewtonRaphson})) and [`solve!`](@ref solve!(::AcPowerFlow{NewtonRaphson})).
 The [`mismatch!`](@ref mismatch!(::AcPowerFlow{NewtonRaphson})) function calculates the active and reactive power injection mismatches using the given voltage magnitudes and angles, while [`solve!`](@ref solve!(::AcPowerFlow{NewtonRaphson})) computes the voltage magnitudes and angles.